-- publish its local offer by placing it on their website - publish its arrangements for enabling - 1. people without access to the Internet; and - 2. different groups, including people with special educational needs or a disability, to obtain a copy of the offer - publish how those people identified in paragraph (1,2) can provide comments on the local offer.
+- " publish its local offer by placing it on their website - " publish its arrangements for enabling - people without access to the Internet; and - different groups, including people with special educational needs or a disability, to obtain a copy of the offer - " publish how those people identified in paragraph (1,2) can provide comments on the local offer.

-- Local Authorities must publish: - Comments on the content of its local offer, including the quality of the provision that is included and any provision that is not included; - Comments on the accessibility of the information contained in its local offer; and - how the local offer has been developed or reviewed, including how those children, parents and young people have been involved in the development and review of the local offer.
+- " publish comments on the content of its local offer, including the quality of the provision that is included and any provision that is not included; - " Comments on the accessibility of the information contained in its local offer; and - " how the local offer has been developed or reviewed, including how those children, parents and young people have been involved in the development and review of the local offer.